DacoTaco/AudioStreaming/README.md

+TODO :

-TODO : encode the raw PCM from capture to MP3 and then compress with Lz4
+- encode the raw PCM from capture to MP3 and then compress with Lz4
+- manage the buffer better. dont play data when its low etc etc